Wedding band styles

 The first time you peek into the case of wedding bands, it may seem like an endless array of types and styles.
-The variety of styles might feel overwhelming but there are ways to narrow the field and make a choice feel easier.
-If you break them all down into a few categories, you can visually and mentally organise your options and ultimately find the ring you love.
+This may feel overwhelming, but there are ways to narrow the field and make your choice feel easier.
+If you break them all down into a few categories, you can visually and mentally organise your options and, ultimately, find the ring you love.

-- A full bezel setting encircles the entire stone with a continuous band of metal.
+- Full bezel: This setting encircles the entire stone with a continuous band of metal.
 There are also semi-bezels.

-The way the stones are set lends the ring its style, whether that style is modern or vintage.
+The way the stones are set lends the ring its style, whether that be modern or vintage.
 Bezels feel more modern and prongs are more traditional, for example.
 As long as the setting is secure, this is once again a choice of personal taste.

-- Antique/Vintage.
-In this discussion, vintage will refer to previously-owned rings that are more than 100 or 75 years old, respectively.
+- Antique/vintage: In this discussion, this antique and vintage will refer to previously-owned rings that are more than 100 or 75 years old, respectively.
 There are some people who simply love the idea of a thing made in days long past, when hand-crafting a setting was a commonplace art form.
-Some of these rings are genuine works of art but their age may raise their value.
+Some of these rings are genuine works of art, but their age may raise their value.
 A geometric Art Deco ring would be a good example of an antique or vintage look.

-- A contemporary ring will maintain some of that timeless feeling but it will be mixed with a more up-to-date aesthetic.
-A halo setting with a pair of pave bands bracketing the engagement ring is a popular contemporary style.
+- Contemporary: A contemporary ring will maintain some of that timeless feeling but it will be mixed with a more up-to-date aesthetic.
+A halo setting with a pair of pavé bands bracketing the engagement ring is a popular contemporary style.

-- Modern wedding rings are on the cutting edge of bridal fashion.
+- Modern: Modern wedding rings are on the cutting-edge of bridal fashion.
 These settings are very different from their predecessors.
 Modern designs can be unusual creations or stylised versions of another style.
-They are often very unique but may be easily identified as a wedding band.
+They are often unique but may be easily identified as a wedding band.

-The style of your wedding band should reflect the wearer’s own personal style.
-Look for clues in the wearer’s wardrobe and home if you aren’t sure what that style might be.
-Once you start dividing the jeweller’s case into comprehendible categories, making a selection will seem easier.
+The style of your wedding band should reflect the wearer’s own personal taste.
+Look for clues in the wearer’s wardrobe and home if you aren’t sure what that might be.
+Once you start dividing the jeweller’s case into comprehensible categories, making a selection will seem easier.